 Whilst boat handicapping is only a small part of [the 1990's release of ] our 'Sail Race Management' software, the topic is often the least understood and raises many emotive responses from competitors.

 With limited race data available it is very difficult to differentiate between crew and boat performance.
 Statistically relevant data can be readily gathered for dinghies and 'one design' fleets, however, the range of cruiser types and configurations does create some difficulties.
-Setting a handicap for an unfamiliar/new boat type without an RYA PN, not using established marine ratio data, adjusting on subsequent races in the prescribed manner, can very easily produce anomalous values until sufficient time has elapsed to enable the RYA to gather and publish definitive data.
+Setting a handicap for an unfamiliar/new boat type without using established marine ratio data can very easily produce anomalous values.

-The objective is to use scientifically based mathematical relationships to economically allocate initial boat handicaps for clubs in an attempt to keep the peace and assure fair play.
-Handicap calculation routines [in 1998 ] are based on the Phrf regression formula and curve matching initially to RYA primary/secondary and recorded number cruiser values, that's PY, SY and RN.
-Calculations are offered free on completion of PN handicap data sheet.
+The objective is to use scientifically based mathematical relationships to allocate boat handicaps for clubs in an attempt to keep the peace and assure fair play.
+Handicap calculation routines [in 1998 ] were based on the Phrf regression formula and curve matching initially to primary/secondary and recorded number cruiser values, that's PY, SY and RN.
+Calculations are offered on completion of PN handicap data sheet.

 |994||Contessa 32 (py)||f||ib2||992||20.05||6.56||9500||24||9.5||5.5||562||37.2||12.67||18||35||10|